 The recent rise in international teaching hires should not be surprising.
 We have written multiple articles on a special H-1B visa rule that is available to many public school districts (available here).
 The rule went into effect in 2017, which coincides closely with the rise in international hires.
 The rule essentially allows school districts to obtain an unlimited number of H-1B visas for international teachers as long as the district has a qualifying affiliation agreement with an institution of higher education.
 The most common affiliation agreements are “Dual-Enrollment Agreements”, in which an institution of higher education agrees to accept courses completed by the district’s high school students as credit towards a college-level degree.

-Due to the influx in interest related to international teaching hires, Burr & Forman LLP will be conducting a free webinar for school districts on February 26, 2020 that are interested in learning more about hiring international teachers.
-During the webinar, we will discuss the benefits of the H-1B visa over other visas for teachers as well as the process districts need to follow to obtain an H-1B visa for teachers under the special H-1B rule.
-We will also discuss green card strategies for teachers and tips for immigration compliance.
+Due to the influx in interest related to international teaching hires, Burr & Forman LLP conducted a free webinar for school districts on February 26, 2020 that were interested in learning more about hiring international teachers.
+During the webinar, we discussed the benefits of the H-1B visa over other visas for teachers as well as the process districts need to follow to obtain an H-1B visa for teachers under the special H-1B rule.
+We also discussed green card strategies for teachers and tips for immigration compliance.

 Burr & Forman’s immigration team routinely handles immigration filings for school districts and other industries.
 For questions on H-1B visas and other immigration-related issues, contact Melissa Azallion (MAzallion@burr.com); Anna Scully (Ascully@burr.com); or Jon Eggert (JEggert@burr.com).